If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When it comes to universal products that every home should have, a cooler is definitely on our list.
 Whether you live somewhere that’s warm year-round or you experience all four seasons to full effect, a cooler is a must-have.
 Do you like to spend holidays camping in the great outdoors, or even stay close to home where you can invite friends over for a backyard party?
 The same cooler can go anywhere you want, even if you just need a safe way to get groceries home without the ice cream melting.
-Of course, not all coolers are created equally, and only the coldest coolers can keep food and beverages chill for hours or even days.
+Of course, not all coolers are created equally, and only the coldest coolers can keep food and beverages cold for hours or even days.

 For a cooler to be worth the space it takes up in your closet, garage or car, it needs to be well designed and durable, which means keeping ice frozen and not leaving a melted mess after a couple of hours in the sun.
 Instead, you want a cooler with a large capacity, enough insulation to protect your goods, and a durable exterior that can withstand bumpy roads, uneven terrain and the occasional spill.
 Because there’s always a spill.
 And, if that’s not enough, some of our favorite coolers are even rated to stand up against hungry grizzly bears.
 That might sound like a joke, but bear testing is serious business, and the best cooler brands take it seriously, too.